 In addition, the HIFU division also generates revenues from net sales of maintenance services associated to our installed HIFU devices.
-As of December 31, 2020, the HIFU division had an active installed base of 122 HIFU devices of which 61 Focal One machines.
+As of December 31, 2021, the HIFU division had an active installed base of 69 Focal One machines including 20 in the U.S.